12 Statistics and Facts About Electric Cars in 2023

 - 9 Home Invasion and Burglary Statistics (in Australia)

 With gas prices shooting through the roof and moguls like Tesla investing billions into their latest models, it’s obvious that electric vehicles are here to stay.
-If you care about the environment, climate change, and want to drive a zero-emission, fuel-efficient car, an EV is exactly what you need.
+If you care about the environment, and climate change, and want to drive a zero-emission, fuel-efficient car, an EV is exactly what you need.

 In the long run, it will be a beneficial investment.
 However, EV is a commitment, and the initial price is always going to be higher, even with the tax credits.
 So, before you commit, go through our facts and statistics one more time, check the FAQ section, weigh in all the pros and cons, and only then make a decision!